mraddtab/ToDo/README.md

 ===
 Features
 ===
-To Do:
 - Registration
 - User authentication & verification
 - Flashcards
 - Calender
 - Daily To Do List
 - Study/Break Timer
-- Home Page HTML & CSS
-Completed:
-- Log In and Registration HTML & CSS